On-Site Health Center

-Bring your valid student ID to the Health Center in the lower level of Mathes Hall, and you can see our nurse practitioner at no cost.
+Bring your valid student ID to the Health Center (1st Floor Browning Hall), and you can see our nurse practitioner at no cost.
 (Cost is $15 per visit for Accelerated Track Nursing and post-graduate program students and employees.)
 The Center is open weekdays from 8 a.m.-noon.

 Now offering telehealth visits

 The Student Health Center is offering telehealth visits during clinic hours Monday through Friday, from 8 a.m. to 12 noon.
 The website used is completely HIPAA compliant and confidential.